cschindlbeck/docs.nav2.org/migration/Iron.rst

 New Graceful Motion Controller
 ******************************

-`PR #4021 <https://github.com/ros-planning/navigation2/pull/4021>`_ introduces a new type of controller for differential robots based on a pose-following kinematic control law that generates a smooth and confortable trajectory.
+`PR #4021 <https://github.com/ros-planning/navigation2/pull/4021>`_ introduces a new type of controller for differential robots based on a pose-following kinematic control law that generates a smooth and comfortable trajectory.

 See :ref:`configuring_graceful_motion_controller` for more information.